home-assistant/home-assistant.io/source/_components/device_tracker.ubee.markdown

   type: string
 {% endconfiguration %}

-By default Home Assistant pulls information about connected devices from Ubee router every 5 seconds.
+By default, Home Assistant pulls information about connected devices from Ubee router every 5 seconds.
-See the [device tracker component page](/components/device_tracker/) for instructions how to configure the people to be tracked.
+See the [device tracker component page](/components/device_tracker/) for instructions on how to configure the people to be tracked.